sailkargutkar/r_shiny_dashboard/README.md

 ### Consent Analysis
-Understanding patient consent is crucial for clinical research.
+Understanding patient consent is crucial for  research.
 This section analyzes:

 ![](app/static/img/consent.gif)

-- **Consent Rates**: Percentage of patients who have consented to participate in various clinical trials.
+- **Consent Rates**: Percentage of patients who have consented to participate in various  trials.

 - **Demographic Correlations**: Relationship between demographic factors and consent rates, identifying groups that may need additional engagement.